AJBBB/vB-mTurk-Scraper/Windows-Version-1.1/README.txt

 Forum URL
 Page To Start From
 Number Of Pages To Scrape

 This is a very very simple command-line script.
-Simply run python vB-mTurk-Scraper.py and it will guide you through setting the forum you want to scrape, entering todays thread number, which page you want to start from, and how many pages you want to go through.
+It will guide you through setting the forum you want to scrape, entering todays thread number, which page you want to start from, and how many pages you want to go through.

 Note: When entering the address to the forum, enter only the domain, ex: forum.com